CommanderXA/locus3d/README.md

 ## The task

 The task requires to work with Google Maps, more precisely with Google Maps JS API and WebGL.
+Ruby is the point on map where a person located.
+The blue area that surrounds the ruby is the accuracy of location (e.g. the person migth be at any point from that field) The `reset position` button returns to the position where the ruby is located The green box is a select, from which the mock data might be choosen

 ## Setup